-Native to South America, the queen palm tree is used in decorative settings in many subtropical and tropical regions.
+Native to South America, the queen palm tree (Syagrus romanzoffiana) is used in decorative settings in the subtropical and tropical regions of U.S. Department of Agriculture plant hardiness zones 9b through 11.
 This tree reaches a height of 50 feet and has a silvery trunk and large, overflowing, dark green foliage.
-The queen palm has a shallow root system that can often be visible above the ground's surface.
+The queen palm roots are relatively shallow and can often be visible above the ground's surface.
 If you have this tree in your backyard and wish to remove it completely because of space constraints or disease, you will need to destroy the root system.

 Things You'll Need

 Protective gear including safety glasses, safety harness, cleated boots and hardhat

 Consider using a professional tree service to cut the palm tree down to a safe height.
 Even minor assistance from a tree professional can help simplify the job and save you time and money.
 Do not attempt to cut down a queen palm if you have no experience or equipment for properly taking down large trees.

 Sharpen the chainsaw, saw, ax and/or loppers.
 Test all parts of your safety gear.
 Recruit a spotter if you're going to use a ladder while working on the tree.
 Clear the area under the tree; remove potted plants, lawn furniture, vehicles and other items that may be damaged as the tree comes down.

 Put on safety equipment.
 Make sure you have a properly fitting hat, boots and glasses.
 Attach your safety harness correctly.
 Remove the palm branches and top off the tree.
 Begin to cut the tree down, starting from the top, in two-foot sections.

 Wet the soil around the tree roots.
 A moist soil is easier to dig in when removing tree roots and other plant debris.